mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   Fly:
   - testWorld:False
   # If player will have cmi.worldlimit.elytra.bypass permission node, elytra flight will not be prevented
-  # Players joining worlds with disable elytra flight will get their elytra dismounted if posible
+  # Players joining worlds with disable elytra flight will get their elytra dismounted if possible
   ElytraFlight:
   - worldName:False
   # When set to false, only players with cmi.worldlimit.fly.aboveroof can fly above world build limit